Void061/nestjs-starter/README.md

 This starter is designed to work closely with this front-end in Next.js [Next js starter](https://github.com/Void061/nextjs-starter)

+## Formatter setup
+- Set your IDE to execute on SAVE prettier and eslint.
+- Set your IDE to EOF Unix Mac.

 ## Project setup

-Set your IDE to execute on SAVE prettier and eslint.
-Set your IDE to EOF Unix Mac.

 ```bash
 $ npm install